 - In response to news reports that the Department of Health is sharing with law enforcement the addresses of people who have COVID-19, we sent a letter expressing grave concern and urging the DOH to cease this information-sharing.
-That letter is here.

 - In June, we sent a letter to Senate President Ruggerio and House Speaker Mattiello calling on them to adopt procedures to allow members of the public to testify remotely (not just submit written testimony).

 - In March, Governor Raimondo issued an executive order suspending certain provisions of both the Open Meetings Act and the Access to Public Records Act.
 In response to an ACLU and Common Cause of RI letter calling on the Governor to revise the order, her office has since issued additional guidance to state agencies and municipalities that incorporates almost all of the recommendations proposed.
-As a follow up, the ACLU sent a letter to municipal leaders in RI urging them to ensure public bodies under their jurisditions abide by the new standards for transparency.
+As a follow up, the ACLU sent a letter to municipal leaders in RI urging them to ensure public bodies under their jurisdictions abide by the new standards for transparency.